3D Terrain Modeling for Professionals

 Thank you – yes!

-Ever since Holygon’s stylized trees grew up in 2018, people have kept asking Holygon about those little ent-ities and how to place them.
+Ever since Holygon’s stylized trees grew up in 2017, people have kept asking us about those little ent-ities and how best to handle them.

-The sidekick extension, suitable for vegetarians of all stripes, is the perfect companion for dressing up your Landshape creations in nature’s finest garb.
+Placify is suitable for vegetarians of all stripes, and the perfect companion for dressing up your landscape creations in nature’s finest garb.

 Yes.